-LeBron James is a great player and a certain Hall of Famer.
+LeBron James is a great player and a certain inclusion within the Hall of Fame.
 I just don’t believe he has approached Kobe Bryant, much less Michael Jordan and this article is a response to the many LeBron James “GOAT articles” that are out there.
 While there is a lot out there refuting the ‘LeBron James GOAT crowd’, here are just some reasons why Jordan is greater:

 Scoring Titles – Jordan – 10, LeBron -1

 When it comes to the playoffs, it’s a mismatch.
 Jordan has averaged over 40 points per game in an NBA record five playoff series (and nearly pulled it off against Cleveland in 1989).
 LeBron has zero.
 In fact, LeBron has four series where he shot less than 40% for the series (Jordan has 1).

 Jordan also accomplished this before rule changes came along to make scoring much easier, yet still fared well at age 38 in that era as mentioned below.

 The 1980s and 1990s were a much tougher era.
 Defense was better and teams were better.
 The 1990s had the most teams that won 50 or 60 games in NBA history for a decade.